open-contracting-extensions/european-union/docs/index.md

 * the description of corresponding business terms in the European Commission's [eForms consultation](https://github.com/eForms/eForms/blob/master/20180604_eForms_consultation.xls?raw=true)
 * any TED notices that use the field

-### We want your feedback
+### We want your feedback!

 This is the first public working draft of this website.
-To contribute, please first read this page, and then dive into the mappings.
+To contribute, please first read this page, and then dive into the guidance.
+Feedback is discussed openly on GitHub.
 For your convenience, we provide links to GitHub for all proposals, potential issues, and reported issues.
-To browse all issues or open another issue, visit [this website's GitHub repository](https://github.com/open-contracting-extensions/european-union/issues).
+To browse all issues or open another issue, visit [this website's GitHub issues](https://github.com/open-contracting-extensions/european-union/issues).